vvscode/docs/docs/voice/voice-ios-cloud/voice-ios-cloud-miscellaneous.md

 ## Note on Sinch.framework file size vs. linked size

-The _Sinch.framework_ file includes a FAT-binary containing the architectures _armv7_, _arm64_, _i386_ and _x86_64_.
+The _Sinch.framework_ file includes a FAT-binary containing the architectures _armv7_, _arm64_, _x86_64_.
 When linking an application target against the _Sinch.framework_ targeting an iOS device, it will add a approximately 6Mb per _arm_ slice.

 **Example**: Assuming linking _armv7_ and _arm64_ into the final application, it would add approximately 12Mb to the application.